VisActor/VTable/docs/assets/guide/en/table_type/Pivot_table/pivot_table_useage.md

 Here is a simple example of how to use a pivot table to present data:

-- enableDataAnalysis needs to be set to true

 ```javascript livedemo  template=vtable
 const data = [
   {